Introduction

 • Northern Territories (Yukon, North West Territories)

-• How did the primary industries of this region change?
-(Mining, Farming, Fishing)
+• How did the primary industries of this region change? (mining, farming, fishing)

-• How did the secondary industries of this region change?
-(Manufacturing, Construction, Transportation)
+• How did the secondary industries of this region change? (manufacturing, construction, transportation)

-• How did these economic changes impact First Nations, Metis and Inuit communities in these regions?
+• How did these economic changes impact First Nations, Métis and Inuit communities in these regions?

 Make sure to record your sources.